samuelvanderwaal/metaboss/README.md

 ### Mint

 Mint new NFTs from JSON files.

+For both subcommands the `--immutable` flag sets the NFT data to be immutable and the `--primary-sale-happened` flag sets the primary sale happened bool to true.

 #### Mint One